rackerlabs/support-how-to/content/how-to/rackspace-email/manage-cloud-office-administrator-information-in-the-control-panel/index.md

 #### Trusted devices

-*Trusted devices* allow a Cloud Office administrator to log in from specified devices without being prompted for multi-factor authentication on each login attempt.
+*Trusted devices* allow a Cloud Office administrator to log in from specified devices without being prompted for multifactor authentication on each login attempt.
 Adminstrators can establish trusted devices when they log in from a new device by opting to **Remember This Device** during the initial sign-in process.

 Use the following steps to modify your **Trusted Devices** within the **My Profile** section of the [Cloud Office Control Panel](cp.rackspace.com):